CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It provides specific concrete actions, comprehensive natural trigger terms, explicit 'Use when' and 'Do NOT use' clauses, and clear boundaries that distinguish it from related skills.
+It provides comprehensive specific actions, abundant natural trigger terms, explicit 'Use when' and 'Do NOT use' clauses, and clear boundaries to distinguish it from related skills.
 The description is thorough without being unnecessarily verbose.

 DimensionReasoningScore